 Once you have familiarised yourself with the general requirements of processes and your responsibilities involved in shipping a barrel, you should be ready to book your shipment.

-Please check if we cover collection of your area using our post code checker coverage tool.
+Please check if we cover collection of your area using our post code checker coverage tool and entering your postcode.

 Please put first part of your post code

 Please note, we collect ground floor only, if you require collection from another floor or difficult location this must be stated during the booking Online process.